f5devcentral/terraform-azure-bigip-module/examples/bigip_azure_4nic_deploy/README.md

 ## Deploys F5 BIG-IP Azure Cloud

-This Terraform module deploys multiple 1-NIC BIG-IP( based on instance_count) in Azure with the following characteristics:
+This Terraform module deploys multiple 4-NIC BIG-IP (based on module count ) in Azure with the following characteristics:

-BIG-IP 1 Nic as management interface associated with user provided subnet and security-group
+BIG-IP 4 Nic with management, 2 external, internal interfaces associated with user provided subnets and security-groups

 A random generated password for login to BIG-IP ( Default value of az_key_vault_authentication is false )

 ## Steps to clone and use the provisioner locally

 ```
 $ git clone https://github.com/f5devcentral/terraform-azure-bigip-module
-$ cd terraform-azure-bigip-module/examples/bigip_azure_1nic_deploy/
+$ cd terraform-azure-bigip-module/examples/bigip_azure_4nic_deploy/

 ```